 Preserving the beauty and ecology of the Niagara Escarpment has always been a priority for Ontario Nature.
 The Wilfred G. Crozier Nature Reserve has played an important role in these efforts.
-The four-hectare reserve straddles a section of the escarpment near Milton.
+The four-hectare (ten-acre) reserve straddles a section of the escarpment near Milton.

 The reserve is part of the Halton Forest North a provincially significant, Area of Natural and Scientific Interest (ANSI) and is crossed by the Bruce Trail.
 The Halton/North Peel Field Naturalists are the official stewards of the reserve.